-It appears to me that scientific experiments may restrict the world of therapy.
+Therefore, science having a central role in therapy should be difficult to knock as well.
+But it is not.
+It appears to me that ‘exploration’ through the established scientific experimental method has restricted the world of therapy.
 I believe it is a category error to place the world of psychological therapy into the world of rational scientific inquiry (as productive as that rationality has been over centuries).

 A Category Error